 Please use this form to report any incidents of poaching, illegal fishing or any other form of antisocial behaviour to the management team so that we are able to take appropriate action.

-Head to Kennick Reservoir on Saturday 24 April or 8 May to learn the art of fly fishing, casting, fly choice, knots and fly tying - which also includes a fly tying demo.
+Head to Kennick Reservoir to learn the art of fly fishing, casting, fly choice, knots and fly tying - which also includes a fly tying demo.
 Read more

-Head to Kennick Reservoir on Saturday 24 April or 8 May to learn the art of fly fishing, casting, fly choice, knots and fly tying - which also includes a fly tying demo.
+Head to Kennick Reservoir to learn the art of fly fishing, casting, fly choice, knots and fly tying - which also includes a fly tying demo.

 Join qualified Fly Fishing Coach, Tony Hern and learn how to fly fish.
 These 1-1 sessions will teach you about fly casting, tactics, knots and flies as well as providing the opportunity to watch a fly dressing demo.